-There are two cities such as San Antonio and New York, that we know of, with pre-k programs.
+There are many cities such as San Antonio, Denver, New York City, etc with pre-k programs.
 The funding is a combination of federal, state, philanthropy and local tax revenue (lottery, sales).

 Florida, Georgia and Oklahoma are the three states in the US with some form of universal pre-k.

 San Antonio currently has city wide Pre-k that is funded by a 1/8 cent sales tax and has a budget of $36.5 million for FY 2015

 Texas currently funds a half-day (3-hour) public school pre kindergarten program for 4-year-olds who are:

 - Economically Disadvantaged

 Research shows these students, who have the most to gain, receive the greatest benefit in terms of early learning from enrollment in a full-day, educationally focused pre-k program.
 High-quality pre-k can close early learning gaps and give each child an equal opportunity to succeed in kindergarten and beyond.

 Texas currently enrolls roughly 230,000 students in public school pre-k.
 While Texas is one of the largest and most accessed public pre-k programs in the country, it ranks 29th in state pre-k spending nationally and meets only minimal quality standards as defined by national early childhood education experts.

 Raise Your Hand Texas – Pre K in Texas

 - We propose a full day (9-5) of pre kindergarten for Texas residents.